highsoft-shanghai/monolithic/README.md

-# Scaffold For Monolithic Projects
+# SCAFFOLD FOR MONOLITHIC PROJECTS

-## Useful Commands
+## USEFUL COMMANDS

-### Static Code Check
+### STATIC CODE CHECK
-To statically check code format, style, etc., use this command:
+If we want to quickly check code format and styles for the whole project, below command will help:
 ```bash
 ./check-static
 ```

-### Overall Check
+### OVERALL CHECK
+Before pushing commits to CI, we must keep our software workable and keep the code clean.
 To run all tests, check test coverage, generate test reports and generate coverage reports for root project and all subprojects, please run this command:
 ```bash
 ./check-all
 ```

-### Reference Documentation
+### REFERENCE DOCUMENTATION

 For further reference, please consider the following sections: